secretGeek/today-i-learned-staging/react/find_mismatched_getters_setters.md

 ... (relies on my `find-text` scriptlet)

-And here is a case sensitive version that further picks up errors *only* in the case....
+And here is a case-sensitive version that also further picks up pure capitalization errors....

 	const [isPotato, setIsPoTato] = useState<boolean>(false);